 - After you make changes to the online archive, run apt-get update on the target computers. - Using an apt-get command installs dependencies.
-For example, if you run apt-get install smart-product-drivers smart-notebook you install all eight packages.
+For example, if you run apt-get install smart-product-drivers smart-notebook you install all seven of the SMART packages.